B0M/IntegerPixelSharpness/README.md

 `pip install pillow`

-This is under the GNU AGPL V3.0 License
+This is under the MIT License.
-Recommended for personal use.